-Hyde Park is a popular and beautiful inner city park in the suburb of Highgate, Perth, Western Australia.
-The park is a great place to relax, take a walk, or entertain children.
-Bird-lovers enjoy sitting by the picturesque lakes as the islands are occupied by lots of birds.
-This city oasis is the perfect place for a picnic or BBQ with the huge trees providing shade in the warmer months.
+Hyde Park is a beautiful inner city park in Highgate.
+It’s a great place to relax, walk, or entertain children.
+Bird lovers enjoy sitting by the picturesque lakes as many birds occupy the islands.
+This city oasis is perfect for a picnic or BBQ, with the huge trees providing shade in warmer months.

-The playgrounds are excellent for the children, especially the water playground in summer (which is free of charge).
-You may even witness a wedding as Hyde Park has been the location for many couples tying the knot.
+The playgrounds are excellent for children, especially the Hyde Park Water Playground in summer (free of charge).
+You may witness a wedding, as Hyde Park has been the location for many couples tying the knot.

 Location of Hyde Park

 Hyde Park is between North Perth and Highgate, about 2 km from Perth’s CBD, and within easy walking distance of Northbridge.